vitaly-t/sub-events/extras/README.md

 sub.cancel(); // cancel subscription when no longer needed
 ```

-And to share events across all subscribers, use `shareEvent` instead.
+And to share the event among subscribers, simply replace `fromEvent` with `shareEvent`.

 </details>

 <details>